DevoInc/python-utils/docs/faker.md

 ## Important clarification in Jinja2

-If you wrap a line with the block creator
+If you put a line with the block creator, after and before the %

-    {% - set .... -%}
+    {%- set .... -%}

-Faker will not treat that line as a send line, if a variable is created without the hyphens, for example:
+Faker will not treat that line as a line to send, only as a line with a variable, condition, etc.

+if a variable is created without the hyphens, for example:

-    {% set .... %}
+    {% set myvar = 3 %}

-Faker will believe that it is a line to send, so you have to keep this in mind
+As Faker not see the hyphens, the template use this line like one event, soo, one line to send.
+You need use ever the hyphens `-` to secure setters lines, or conditional lines, etc, are not send